gsleh123/EnergyTailLatencySimulation/README.rst

 .. _mpip_report_type:
 mpip_report_type
   This option allows for a string of an application to mimic communication traffic using.
-The only supported application at the moment is 'MILC'
+The only supported application at the moment is 'MILC', and an abstract "application" is available using 'ABSTRACT'

 Abstract Overview